tkhq/sdk/examples/with-eth-passkeys-galore/README.md

-# Demo Viem 🤝 Passkeys
+# Example: `with-eth-passkeys-galore`

-This repo contains a sample application **for demonstration purposes only**, walking through how to create sub-organizations, create private keys, and sign with the [`@turnkey/viem`](https://github.com/tkhq/sdk/tree/main/packages/viem) signer, using passkeys.
-Please feel free to clone or fork this repo, or file an issue if there are improvements to be made! ❤️
+This repo contains a sample application **for demonstration purposes only**, walking through how to create sub-organizations, create wallets, and sign with the [`@turnkey/viem`](https://github.com/tkhq/sdk/tree/main/packages/viem) or [`@turnkey/ethers`](https://github.com/tkhq/sdk/tree/main/packages/ethers) signer, using passkeys.
+Please feel free play around and file an issue if there are improvements to be made! ❤️

 <img src="./img/home.png" width="275"/><img src="./img/wallet.png" width="275"/><img src="./img/signature.png" width="275"/>